malayaj2000/google-solution-challenge/README.md

     Our App provide discussion forum where people can discuss the corruption related issues and various possible solution.
 ##### Take a Quiz
-    This is Quiz section for Kids where they can take Quiz on corruption which will help them understand the issue and awareness about the problems related to this.
+    This is Quiz section for students as well as working adults where they can take Quiz on corruption which will help them understand the issue and awareness about the problems related to this.
 ##### Analytics and Machine Learning
     This contain various Statistical graphs on Corruption .